Our Tips for Transitioning to a New Cat Litter

 Remember to reduce your cat’s food if giving extra training treats, for help read our Guide to Weighing Food.

 Keep in mind some cats are certainly more sensitive than others, the key to any litter change is to take it gradually and be patient.
 I hope your cat litter changeover is simple and stress-free.
-Remember for help finding the perfect new improved litter, head over to your local Pets Corner.

 For more advice about cat behaviour, read our Litter Tray blog.